 Splitforce (Free/Paid) - Here is a tool that tests almost everything, button colors and even game physics.
 What is best about Splitforce is that sending out the winning A/B test variation is like a cakewalk, that is, just with one click.
 Yes, conversion can be picked up simply and quickly.
 This tool also accepts localization which is a great feature if you have localized apps.
 Being easy to install, you are just asked to copy and paste the code and in 5 minutes, you are ready with it. iOS, Android and Unity platform have Splitforce with them.

 Leanplum (Free/Paid) - Leanplum is like a dream come true for every app marketer.
 The tool has filters, segments and complete analytics features that you can think of.
 Also, the interface is not that tricky and easy to use.
-It is kind of WYSIWYG A/B testing type.
+It is a kind of WYSIWYG A/B testing type.
 Leanplum is perfect for the agencies with mobile product managers and app marketers, as fast results are what they want.
 Things get complicated if every time you have to involve your development team even for the simplest tasks.
 Leanplum is open for all the platforms- iOS, Android, Unity, HTML 5 and REST API.

-Optimizely - One of the most known A/B testing tool in this list.
+Optimizely - One of the most known A/B testing tool on this list.
 The tool didn’t have a feature for mobile apps testing until now.
 If you have come across Optimizely for your web app, you can fairly guess the amount of ease you will have during its mobile A/B testing.
 As of now, Optimizely’s A/B testing tool is available in closed beta and is open only for iOS apps.
 And for that, you must apply and pass through certain qualifications to be able to access it.

-Apptimize (Free/Paid)- Just like Taplytics, Apptimize gives you a good amount of control to make changes real-time.
+Apptimize (Free/Paid)- Just like Taplytics, Apptimize gives you a good amount of control to make changes in real-time.
 So, whenever you feel like adding something, you can go ahead as there is no need to resubmit it to the App Store.
 This tool is not just restricted to A/B testing.
 You are in full power as there are certain flagging features that help you launch new items for a class of users.
 You are even allowed to hide features for particular user groups during the A/B test.

 This can be of great help when you are assessing the favorites amongst users or the features that are a great asset for sales.
 However, Apptimize doesn’t serve as the right hand for app marketers or product managers as goes the case with the other tools.
-Apptimize comes with the condition-‘if you can code it you can test it’, so if coding is your thing, Apptimize is surely meant for you.
+Apptimize comes with the condition-if you can code it you can test it’, so if coding is your thing, Apptimize is surely meant for you.
 Available on iOS and Android.

 Liquid - This tool is available in beta.
 So, there is not much to it.
 But what is amazing is that it supports user categorization and real-time app updating.
-It turns out to be a plain and a simple A/B testing tool.
+It turns out to be a plain and simple A/B testing tool.
 Is it or is it not?
 You have to find out by signing up.

 Fliptest.io- Fliptest also runs on beta.
 As per their website, it supports real-time changes, provides a user-centric backend and can be of great use even to the non-developers.
-Coding changes is something that is not required unlike some other tools present in the list.
+Coding changes are something that is not required unlike some other tools present in the list.
 You just need to copy and paste a line of code and you are all set to go with Fliptest.
 The tool can be accessed on iOS only.

 VWO - Yes, again there is beta type.
-The tool has been a sought after name for websites and have now come up with their A/B testing tool.
+The tool has been a sought after name for websites and has now come up with their A/B testing tool.
 Want to explore more with VWO?
 Sign up and learn more about it.

 Are you thinking which one is for you?
 Well, the best way to decide is to look for simplicity and ease.
 The tool which is plain, not complex yet highly functional can be ideal for you.
 Of course, factors like budget, installation, accuracy, team requirements and support cannot be left behind.
 So, if you are in the market of A/B testing tools, cherry-pick the options!

 Mobile app A/B testing is a fail-safe way to run your experiments, which will ultimately engage your consumers more.
 This can help in getting more out of the interactions as you get to test the critical elements of your app.
 And the upshot- high conversion rates.
-Never ending leads.
-There have been A/B testing tools for the web developers, but it is only recently that the mobile app A/B testing tools have cropped up.
+Never-ending leads.
+There have been A/B testing tools for web developers, but it is only recently that the mobile app A/B testing tools have cropped up.
 These automated tools have added a great dimension to this new landscape of mobile app A/B testing.
 And yes, customers are definitely more on the platter!